 In the example above, a current is running along a wire towards the top of your page.
 The magnetic field is circling the wire in loops that are pierced through the center by the current.
-Where these loops intersect this piece of paper, we use the symbol $\bigcirc$ to represent where the magnetic field is coming out of the page and the symbol $\otimes$ to represent where the magnetic field is convention can be used for all vector quantities: fields, forces, velocities, etc.
+Where these loops intersect this piece of paper, we use the symbol $\bigcirc$ to represent where the magnetic field is coming out of the page and the symbol $\otimes$ to represent where the magnetic field is going into the page.
+This convention can be used for all vector quantities: fields, forces, velocities, etc.